 Question:

-So my concern is that if you have one huge backup image (which for me could be 2TB+) or even one logical backup file split into say 1GB chunks it’s relatively easily to corrupt that single file/backup set.
-If each file (or folder, or some subset) is backed up individually corruption is likely to take out a small subset of your backups, not the whole backup.
+So my concern is that if you have one huge backup image (which for me could be 2TB+) or even one logical backup file split into say 1GB chunks, it’s relatively easy to corrupt that single file/backup set.
+If each file (or folder or some subset) is backed up individually, corruption is likely to take out a small subset of your backups, not the whole backup.

-There are reasons individual file backups can be useful.
-However, while I could be wrong, I don’t think the solution you’re proposing actually solves the problem you think it does.
+Individual-file backups can be useful.
+However, I don’t think the solution you’re proposing solves the problem you think it does.

 Become a Patron of Ask Leo! and go ad-free!